hyperledger/fabric-private-chaincode/examples/README.md

 ```

-Similarly, let us add the next transaction, `retrieveAsset` which reads the value of an asset by calling `get_state` method defined in shim.h.
+Similarly, let us add the next transaction, `retrieveAsset` which reads the value of an asset by calling `get_state` method defined in `shim.h`.
 ```c++
 #define NOT_FOUND "Asset not found"
 #define MAX_VALUE_SIZE 1024